-This booklet consists of a collection of curriculum statements, one for each of the subjects your son is studying at GCSE.
+This booklet consists of a collection of curriculum statements, one for each of the subjects your daughter is studying at GCSE.
 Each curriculum statement outlines what will be taught in each term, lesson allocation and amount of homework per week for that particular subject.
-It also indicates how your son's progress will be assessed.
-As well as the information in this booklet, you will receive further information about on-going assessments such as controlled assessments and mock exams, and about decisions relating to higher and foundation examination routes.
+It also indicates how your daughter's progress will be assessed.
+As well as the information in this booklet, you will receive further information about assessments, mock exams, and about decisions relating to higher and foundation examination routes.